[Last updated November 3, 2025]

 • Tax-deductible limits for long-term care insurance premiums have changed as follows:

-Preparing for tax season can present quite a few challenges.
-One of the toughest aspects is finding and preparing the right documentation.
-If your parent needs to file taxes, you’ll need proper documentation for both of you.
-Below is a short list of documents you’ll need to gather for both you and your loved one (if your parent needs to file taxes):
+One challenge of preparing for tax season is finding and preparing the right documentation.
+Below is a short list of documents you’ll need for both you and your loved one (if your parent needs to file taxes):

 Be sure to consult with a tax professional to ensure you have all the proper documentation in order before filing your taxes.
 There might be other forms you need to provide, depending on the different types of income and accounts you have.

-Often, these documents are easy to find since most banks and employers offer them through online portals.
 It’s important to remember that not all these forms will be available as soon as January rolls around.
-You may have to check periodically and wait for forms like W-2s and 1099s to become available.
-Usually, it takes a few weeks for companies to generate statements like this, so make sure you’re patient, and remember to check back for them.
+You may have to check periodically and wait for forms to become available.

 See if you qualify for caregiver deductions

-You can also check with a trusted tax professional or consult the IRS’s information on its website.
+Check with a trusted tax professional or consult the IRS’s information on its website for a more complete list of deductible expenses.

 Hire a tax professional